Code-Institute-Submissions/cigarist/README.md

     - SECRET_KEY: YOURSECRETKEY

 #### Step 5: Open App in Heroku
-1. Click on **Open app** in the right corner of your Heroku account, the application will open in a new window
+1. Click on **deploy** button on the Heroku dashboard.

-2. The live link is available from the address bar
+2. Site has been deployed to Heroku.

 ## Disclaimer